 From 2016 the business expanded again to cover more global regions and also address the demand for helping drive strategic change with the schools.
 Leadership teams wanted to quickly and efficiently move their faculty and administrators to a more modern and inclusive CSE curriculum - in particular, adopting a Whole School Approach, regardless of the social and religious norms of the school and its host community.

 As the demand for services increased, the need to expand the team of consultants also grew.
 Susie March Consulting uses the services of leading independent consultants focussed on all the aspects of CSE – from Health Office practises, curriculum change, content development to LBGT-Q specialists.

-Currently, Susie March Consulting is working with a growing list of over 40 schools across Asia, the Americas, Europe, Middle East and Africa.
+Currently, Susie March Consulting is working with a growing list of over 50 leading schools across Asia, the Americas, Europe, Middle East and Africa.